Kesha Rogers: 2012 United States House of Representatives election

 Rogers continued to work on behalf of LaRouchePAC through 2011 and 2012.
 She once again won the congressional primary election on May 29, 2012, campaigning on a platform of impeaching Barack Obama "for gross violations of the Constitution in the service of Wall Street imperialism," restoring the Glass-Steagall Act, and reviving NASA.
 Rogers received 50.7% of the vote.

 After Rogers announced her candidacy for the 2012 election, on 9 February the Democratic leadership in TX-22 started a "Stop Kesha Rogers" campaign.
 Meetings were held on February 18, 25, and 27, and March 3.
 The stated reason was because Rogers still wished to have Obama impeached (both Rogers and the Democrats assumed that Obama would win the 2012 election, which assumption proved accurate).
 The leadership and the local Democratic blogger Charles Kuffner endorsed instead KP George.
 Doug Blatt was also on the ballot.

 Despite this, Rogers won the Democratic nomination by 103 votes.
 As in 2010, she was disavowed by state and national Democratic leaders.
 She was frequently seen on the campaign trail singing, "Twenty-fifth Amendment now--he is nuts!
 Obama is nuts!"
 She was referring to LaRouche's call to have Obama removed from office on the grounds of insanity.
 She lost to Olson again, taking 32% of the vote to Olson's 64%.

 2014 United States Senate election

 In December 2013, Rogers filed as a candidate in the Democratic primary race for U.S. Senate in Texas.
-In the March 4, 2014 primary election, she came in second in a field of five candidates, advancing to the May 27 run-off election where she lost to multimillionaire dentist David Alameel.
+In the March 4, 2014 primary election, she came in second in a field of five candidates, advancing to the May 27 run-off election where she lost to dentist David Alameel.
 Among the items on her campaign platform were opposition to fracking, support for single-payer health care, restoration of the Glass-Steagall Act, and other familiar themes from her earlier campaigns.